rodrigoalcarazdelaosa/fisiquimicamente/content/en/recursos-ebau/physics-questions.md

 weight = 5  # Order that this section will appear.

 title = "☢️ Physics"
-subtitle = "🗂️ By topic"
+subtitle = "🗂️ By Topic"

 [content]
   # Page type to display.
 E.g. project.